draddo11/100-days-of-code/r1-log.md

 read eloquent javascript  , completed the javascript section of sololearn earned the cert , looked into setting up mySQL to learn on the pc ..had no luck will need time to  look for better ways

 ## R1D88
-Read an article about job search after eing fired as a dev on fcc- medium  for the better part of the evning been try to set up mysql and phpmyadmin using xammp and its been very fustrating hope i find a way through...
+Read an article about job search after eing fired as a dev on fcc- medium  for the better part of the evning been try to set up mysql and phpmyadmin using xammp and its been very fustrating hope i find a way through...\

+## R1D 89
+started a new Vue.js project jokester displays jokes by a GET request to an API on @15DKATZ repo for jokes uses vuex ..exciting stuff ..tried again to set up MySQL with xampp i might need some help ..